NAVRockClimber/NAVRockClimber.github.io/_posts/2019-12-16-handle-secrets-in-bc.md

 end;
 ```

-I immediately had this feeling telling me this is wrong on so many levels.
-At least the function is local function and you do not blare it to every app installed with you.
-Unfortunately I had to learn later that many NAV/BC developers do not know what the problem is with situation this.
+A few chats later I was sitting totally frustrated in my office.
+I spoke to the developers of this piece of code, a few other developers and unfortunately I had to learn later that many NAV/BC developers do not know what the problem is with the code above.
+So, here are my 2 cents on why this is wrong and how you can make better.

 ## **The TL;DR**

 Secrets are metadata and don't belong into code and you should not spread them via mail.
 Secrets should be changeable, stored securely and never come into the near of code or a repository.
-One way of doing this I show in my [example repository](https://github.com/NAVRockClimber/AlSecrectsExample).
+One way of doing this I show in my [example repository](https://github.com/NAVRockClimber/AlSecrectsExample){:target="_blank"}.

 ## **What's the problem?**

-With the situation above we have several Problems.
+Let me explain first why this is a problem and what's the situation with the code above.
+Actually there are several problems.

 1. Secrets in code are a huge potential security issue.
-Cardinal errors like this cause situation where we read in the press that thousands of personal records have been leaked.
+Cardinal errors like this cause situations where we read in the press that thousands of personal records have been leaked.
 We should never be in the need to inform developers about a changed access key.

-An access key is configuration data and should as sure as hell not be distributed via e-mail.
+2. An access key is configuration data and should as sure as hell not be distributed via e-mail.
+We should be able to change a key without informing everybody.
+In an ideal world nobody in development should even recognize that the key was changed.
 Our code and onboarding process should allow to change a key without the need of changing one line of code.

-2. If your key gets compromised you have to roll out an update.
+3. If your key gets compromised you have to roll out an update.
 And, rolling out an update can take quite some time.
 Time you might not have in terms of revoking your compromised key.
 You should simply be able to revoke the key, generate a new one and inform your customer to visit your website and grab a new key.
 No need to say the website should be protected by some kind of login.

-3. The fact of one key is being send around shows the next problem.
+4. The fact of one key is being send around shows the next problem.
 This means everybody is using the same key.
 Meaning revoking the key and creating a new key will affect all consumers of you azure function.
 In a case of a compromised key you got to contact and inform all your customers.
-If you even forced to revoke a key for a vital function you might stop all your consumers from being able to work.
+If you even forced to revoke a key for a vital function you might stop all your customers from being able to work.
 In the worst case you might face financial claims due to damage compensation.

-4. Why is this piece of code not in a central library that sleeps in a repository?
-With a repository we simply make a pull request for submitting a change.
-This change than gets distributed via a pipeline and in the best case your developers do not even recognize that something changed.
-It almost seems like the developers copied the same piece of code.
-Which is bad.
-Really bad.
+5. The fact everybody consuming this Azure Function has been informed via mail raises the question if there is no central repo or library.
+In a repository we simply make a pull request for submitting a change.
+With the next pull everybody should have the update.
+In a library a build pipeline will distribute the change.
+Informing people via mail of changes is really bad.
 Ok, this is probably where we partially have to blame Microsoft.
-In a matter of fact it is simply not documented that you can publish something Microsoft calls a library app.
-Library apps are not shown in Microsoft's app source and you ship them with you "real" App.
-Unfortunately this comes with a caveat.
-If you got multiple apps referencing the library app all your apps have to reference the same version due to you cannot install one app twice.
+In a matter of fact it is simply not documented that you can publish something Microsoft calls a Dependency App.
+Library apps or Dependency Apps are not shown in Microsoft's app source and you ship them with you "real" App.

-In the Business Central world everybody tells us nowadays we have to use Azure Functions now.
+With the new modern development and Microsoft pushing towards the cloud everybody tells us nowadays we have to use Azure Functions.
 But rarely we hear people speaking about security.
 We have to learn that we might not play in our on premise backyard anymore.
 We cannot rely anymore on an admin isolating us from the rest of the world.
 We communicate with services in the big world wide web.
 This is an area where we need to have an eye on security.
 At least have it in the back of our minds.

 ## **What's a secret anyway**